vsivsi/meteor-job-collection/README.md

 **A:** Anywhere you want!

- job-collection is extremely flexible in where the work can get done; from workers that only run on the Meteor server to hundreds of node.js workers running on a cluster or in the cloud.
-In some cases work can even be done within properly authenticated Meteor clients.
+job-collection is extremely flexible in where the work can get done; from workers that only run on a single Meteor server to hundreds of node.js workers running on a cluster or in the cloud.
+Work can also be done on other Meteor servers (different from the one hosting the Job collection), or in some cases it can be done within properly authenticated Meteor clients!

 Below is a pure node.js program that can obtain jobs from the server above and "get 'em done".
 Powerfully, this can be run ***anywhere*** that has node.js and can connect to the server.
 The secret sauce here is the [meteor-job npm package](https://www.npmjs.org/search?q=meteor-job), which is fully interoperable with job-collection.